emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

 WebSocket's MQTT protocol path.
-So the address of EMQ X Broker's WebSocket is: `ws://<ip>:<port>/mqtt`.
+So the address of EMQX Broker's WebSocket is: `ws://<ip>:<port>/mqtt`.